JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 npm ls --json --depth=0
 ```

-For me npm ls's output looks like this.
+For me `npm ls --json --depth=0` output looks like this.

 ```json
 {